jatinsahoo37/Snake-And-Ladder/README.md

 # Snake-And-Ladder
-the basic level of snake and ladder to give you a idea....
+the basic level of snake and ladder to give you an idea....
 Hope it helps...!!!